dorogoy/zipline-mcp/README.md

 ### get_user_file

-A new tool has been added: `get_user_file`.
+Information about the tool: `get_user_file`.
 It allows you to retrieve detailed information about a specific file stored on the Zipline server.
+Use `list_user_files` or the file name to find the file ID you need for this tool.

 - Tool name: `get_user_file`
 - Purpose: Get detailed information about a specific file stored on the Zipline server
 - Input schema:
-  - `id` (string) — required — File ID or filename to retrieve information for
+  - `id` (string) — required — File ID to retrieve information for.
+Obtain this from the `list_user_files` tool.
 - Behavior:
-  - Fetches file information from the Zipline API using the file ID or filename
+  - Fetches file information from the Zipline API using the file ID
   - Returns comprehensive file metadata including size, type, views, favorites status, and more
   - Handles URL encoding of special characters in file IDs